An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Home tanning devices and tanning salons are not usually recommended, but they may be helpful for people who do not have access to a medical facility.
 Many people have achieved a significant reduction in symptoms after taking acitretin and being exposed to a UVB commercial tanning unit (specifically, a Wolff tanning bed).

 Although sunburn puts people at risk for skin cancer and can make psoriasis worse, regular exposure to the sun helps clear up psoriasis in people with mild-to-moderate conditions.
 People should cover non-affected areas with clothing or sunscreen and sunbathe only until the skin starts to tan.
+While this sun exposure may help clear psoriasis, the sun damage can lead to skin cancer.

 Reducing Stress and Anxiety